List of One Life to Live characters introduced in the 2000s: Charlie Banks

+When Viki goes back to Texas for a pie contest, she and Charlie run into each other as Viki again becomes a waitress.
+Though awkward at first, Charlie apologizes for the failures in their marriage, and they reconcile a friendship.
+Charlie tries to understand why Viki is in Texas again.
+When he accuses her of running away from her problems, she protests but soon divulges her feelings for Clint and how she feels like a consolation prize in contrast to Kim Andrews, Clint's younger ex-wife.
+Charlie shocks Viki by revealing that, despite the love they once had for each other, he always knew Viki belonged with Clint, and that they both still love each other, citing how Clint has and will always be a big part of Viki's life.
+He encourages her to go after him, prove she is Clint's first prize, and win him back.

 Bree Brennan

 Bree Victoria Brennan (born Brennan Buchanan) is a fictional character on the American soap opera, One Life to Live.
 Bree was portrayed by various child actors from December 9, 2008, until November 23, 2011.

 Bree is the daughter of Jessica Buchanan and Nash Brennan.
 Jessica meets Nash in 2005 while she is struggling with dissociative identity disorder and under the influence of an alternate personality named Tess.
 Jessica becomes pregnant and at first is not sure if the father is Nash or Antonio Vega.
 The baby, born on-screen on May 1, 2006, is revealed to be Nash's daughter and is named Brennan Buchanan.
 Jessica later nicknames her Bree.